jaspermayone-archive/discord-bot/CONTRIBUTING.md

 #### Step 5: Pull Request

 Open a pull request into the Heptagram-Staged branch.
-Someonne will review your project as soon as they can.
+Someone will review your project as soon as they can.

 ## Bot Community